Ahmed-Arafat10/ODC_Backend_Hackathon_APIs/README.md

 - Our task was to create restful APIs for backend of ODC
 - this my first time working with restful APIs, it was quite easy & powerful as you will just write the code with any language then it can be used in any place ..
 Wow
-- I finished this projet in 10H with quite number of feature, it was so great experience
+- I finished this projet in 10H with quite number of features, it was so great experience
 # Features Of Project:
 ## Admin Panel :
 - admin login